-Tarragon butter is an aromatic, yet delicate flavored butter that is so easy to make!
-It is particularly good with grilled chicken, but can be used on anything from corn on the cob, to your Thanksgiving turkey dinner.
+Tarragon butter is an aromatic, yet delicately flavored butter that is so easy to make!
+It is particularly good with grilled chicken but can be used on anything from corn on the cob, to your Thanksgiving turkey dinner.

 This post may contain affiliate links.
 You can read my affiliate policy here.

 Tarragon is a delicate herb that is often used in French cuisine.
 It makes a wonderful compound butter which is commonly served on chicken, meats, seafood, or vegetables.

 You make a simple version just using softened butter and minced tarragon, but is it commonly made with butter, tarragon, lemon juice, pepper, and sometimes shallots.

 Scroll down for the printable recipe card for making tarragon butter, or read on for all the details.